New Cumnock

-New Cumnock is a town in East Ayrshire, Scotland.
+New Cumnock is a village in East Ayrshire, Scotland.
 It expanded during the coal-mining era from the late 18th century, and mining remained its key industry until its pits were shut in the 1960s.
-The town is 5+3/4 mi southeast of Cumnock, and 21 mi east of Ayr.
+The village is 5+3/4 mi southeast of Cumnock, and 21 mi east of Ayr.

 History

 Early history

+During the Roman period Romans roads passed through the areas, hinting at some kind of presence.

 One of the first mentions of the village was when Patrick Dunbar of Comenagh signed the Ragman Roll of 1296.

 Blind Harry's poem The Actes and Deidis of the Illustre and Vallyeant Campioun Schir William Wallace placed William Wallace in and around the village in his heroic tales of the patriot, calling it Cumno.

 In 1296, William Wallace and his men were forced to turn back from New Cumnock because the road at Corsencon had been destroyed.
 "At Corssencon the gait was spilt that tide" The main route from Nithsdale to Ayrshire passed by Corsencon hill in the east of the parish where since 1205 a toll and customs point had stood.
 Wallace's detour took him to Avondale (Strathhaven) where he and his men defeated an English force at Loudon Hill.

 In May of the following year Wallace slew the English sheriff of Lanark and soon after Blind Harry places Wallace and his men at New Cumnock again.
 "To the Blak Crag in Cumno past agayne, His houshauld set with men of mekill mayne, Thre monethis thar he dwellyt in gud rest".

 Wallace’s household at Blak Crag, is in the lands of Blackcraig in the upper reaches of the Afton Water.
 In September 1297 Wallace had joined forces with Sir Andrew Murray and defeated the English army at Stirling Bridge.
 In the spring and early summer of 1298, Wallace, now Sir William and Guardian of Scotland, spent time consolidating his position, and this may be the period of Harry’s ‘three months rest’, i.e. rest from warfare.
 It was also during this period that Wallace paid a visit to his Uncle Sir Ranald Craufurd in Ayr, before - "In Cumno syne till his duellyng went he".

 The last place Blind Harry has Wallace at before his capture and betrayal at Glasgow in July 1305 is at home in Blackraig, New Cumnock: "And Wallace past in Cumno with blith will, At the Blak Rok, quhar he was wont to be, Apon that sted a ryall house held he".

 John Barbour in his epic work The Bruce tells how Robert the Bruce took refuge in Cumnock in 1306, where it was "straitast", i.e. steepest, a reference to Blackcraig and Craigbraneoch hills in the upper reaches of Glen Afton, New Cumnock.